Judicial Review Lawyers

-The FMC went on to find that the letter was a crucial piece of evidence, and that the RRT may have reached a different conclusion had it turned its mind to the matter.
-The RRT decision was therefore set aside.
+The FMC went on to find that the letter was a crucial piece of evidence, and that the Tribunal may have reached a different conclusion had it turned its mind to the matter.
+The Tribunal’s decision was therefore set aside.
 The matter was appealed.

 Justice Tracey added that the letter ‘did not, in my view, amount to evidence of pivotal importance, or as being so fundamental to the first respondent’s claim, that a failure to give consideration to its contents caused jurisdictional error.’

-The analysis given by Justice Tracey is highly comprehensive and thorough, but he himself admits that ‘value judgments are involved in determining whether material can be regarded as so ‘fundamental’ or so ‘important’ or so ‘overwhelming’ that a failure to have regard to it constitutes jurisdictional error’.
-It still seems apparent that courts have large discretion in determining whether something is a ‘jurisdictional error’ or not, and MZYZA still does not provide an example of a decision turning on classification of something found to be an error of law as jurisdictional or not.
+The analysis given by Justice Tracey is highly comprehensive and thorough, but the justice himself admits that ‘value judgments are involved in determining whether material can be regarded as so ‘fundamental’ or so ‘important’ or so ‘overwhelming’ that a failure to have regard to it constitutes jurisdictional error’.
+It still seems apparent that courts have large discretion in determining whether something is a ‘jurisdictional error’ or not.
+MZYZA still does not provide an example of a decision turning on classification of something found to be an error of law as jurisdictional or not.

 In Minister for Immigration and Border Protection v SZMTA HCA 3, the High Court affirmed (by a 3-2 majority) that an error will be jurisdictional only if it is “material” to the outcome of the decision under review.
 In other words, courts will ask whether the avoidance of error could realistically have resulted in a different decision.
 If the result would have been the same even in the absence of the error, a court may be reluctant to set the decision aside.